xmigrate/xmigrate-docs/docs/source/getting_started.rst

       :width: 600
       :alt: xmigrate azure project creation

 2. Now, you have to enter a resource group name and select the region.
-If a resource group of the name you are entered does not exist, it will be created.
+If a resource group of the name you entered does not exist, it will be created.
 The best practice should be to use a resource group that does not exist already.
-The region you select should be as same as the region of the storage account.
+The region you select should be same as the region of the storage account.

    .. image:: images/azure_project-3.png
       :width: 600